Watts-College/paf-514-template/practice/week-01.md

 The **class()** function tells you what type of object it is (a label that is meaningful to the programer).
 The **typeof()** function tells you how R stores it in memory (an internal construct).

 Integers are stored as integers.
 Numbers (numeric objects) are stored as **doubles**.
 What is a double?
 It literally means, continous numbers require twice as much space in memory as integers.
 Since integers require 32 bits, doubles require 64 bits.
+More on this in the Numeric Precision section below.

 Why are they equal but not identical?
 Similar to previous examples, to compare two things with the `==` operator they need to be the same class.
 So x and y are **recast implicitly** (or "coerced") before comparisons are made.